FFMG/myoddweb.bignumber.cpp/README.md

 - <s>Mod(2) is often used to check for odd/even, maybe we should short cut those?</s>
 - ToDouble( ... ) and ToInt( ... ) do not check if limits are reached.
+- Optimise:
-- Optimise Multiplication and Divisions, (especially **division**).
+	- Multiplication and Divisions, (especially **division**).
 Currently they are doing long division and long multiplication.
 This is not efficient.
-- Do some speed tests / benchmarks / comparison.
+	- Factorial, the current implementation does 1*2*3*... and this is slow, (of course).
+Use the **Gamma** function.

 - Specifically for C++ enable operators
 	- operator+